 Natural & Gentle Exfoliation

 Getting rid of dry skin cell can go a long way into providing relief to overworked skin.
 There are many ways to exfoliate and some of them can be quite expensive.
-Thankfully, frugal options are likely already in the pantry.
+Thankfully, frugal options are .
 Coarse salt and sugar gently scrub off dead skins while also melting in hot water, leaving less mess in the shower or tub.

 Moisturizing Herbs & Oils